kesha-antonov/react-android-360-video/README.md

-## VrVideoComponent
+## react-android-360-video

-A `<VrVideoComponent>` component for react-native android for playing vr 360 videos
+A React Native wrapper for Google VrVideoView (for android) for playing 360 video

 Supports Android API 19+